lupyuen/pinetime-updater/README.md

 Then the connection to the SWD Port is most likely loose, please check the pins.

 Also enter `sudo raspi-config` and confirm that the SPI port has been enabled.

+If the PineTime battery is completely empty, this may also cause connectivity problems.

 ## How It Works